axiom-data-science/modflow2netcdf/README.md

 ### Command line interface

-The 'Netcdf_cmdline.py' python script provides a simple command line interface to flopy's netcdf export library.
+The 'Netcdf_cmdline.py' python script provides a simple command line interface to FloPy's netcdf export library.
 This interface can be used to export data from a MODFLOW project to a NetCDF file.
 Usage of this interface requires only a basic understanding of command line interfaces and does not require any python programming language knowledge.
 The 'Netcdf_cmdline.py' script takes the following command line parameters: